This page was by Richard Kriss Dec 31, 2018

 Cool picture of the Austin, TX BATS exiting the Congress Street bridge to pig out on Mosquitoes.
 City-Data blurb on Austin, TX.

 Austin, TX with a SNOW dusting without rain on 4-Feb-2011.
 The Austin, Texas summer of 2011 was recorded as the hottest ever summer in US history with 96 days over 100 Deg-F. Any rain here is big deal!

 Check out the semi-famous Welcome to Texas road sign as we entered the state on I-10 from LA.
 When in South Texas, you need to visit Luckenbach

 Picture of the five Hams in our family.

 Like many other amateur operators I enjoy working DX.
-This is a link to a table showing the AA5VU DXCC Countries (or entities) confirmed and worked as of 9-Nov-2017.
-Included below the DXCC table is a blurb about my participation in the 2014 ARRL Centennial QSO Party.
-In addition, I had fun as one of the 2014 W1AW/P Texas stations.
-Yes, I upload all QSO's to the ARRL's LoTW.
+This is a link to a table showing the AA5VU DXCC & IGC Totals worked and confirmed.
+Included below the DXCC table are blurbs about the 1016 grids confirmed on LoTW in the 2018 International Grid Chase (IGC), the 2016 National Parks on the Air (NPOTA) and 2014 ARRL Centennial QSO Party.
+I had fun as one of the 2014 W1AW/P Texas stations.
+Yes, I upload all QSO's to the ARRL's LoTW but do not use eQSL or the bureau.